Data & Analytics

 Learn about Sievo AI

-In our experience, the average procurement team spends around 90% of their time gathering and cleaning data, leaving only 10% for strategic analysis and decision-making.
+In our experience, the average procurement team spends the majority of its time gathering and cleansing data, leaving very little time for true strategic analysis and decision-making.
 This leads to delayed responses due to the time needed to gather and analyze data, which can result in missed opportunities and compliance risks.

 While traditional AI and automation tools can accelerate transactional tasks, they often struggle to deliver nuanced insights that drive transformative procurement strategies.

-Agentic AI is a more autonomous form of artificial intelligence designed to analyze data holistically, offer proactive recommendations, and even automate decision-making when appropriate.
+Agentic AI is a more autonomous form of artificial intelligence designed to analyze data proactively, offer proactive recommendations, and even automate decision-making when appropriate.

-In this blog, we’ll cover everything about Agentic AI and convince you why you shouldn’t ignore it.
-With special attention to risks, human-AI collaboration, and how to implement it, this guide will offer you a starting point for launching your Agentic AI journey.
+In this blog, we'll cover everything about Agentic AI and convince you why you shouldn't ignore it.
+With special attention to its potential impact and future, differences from traditional AI, and how to implement it, this guide will offer you a starting point for launching your Agentic AI journey.

 Key Takeaways